 Service and broader solution offerings are ingrained in products

-Subscription offerings provide revenue streams to support new product development independent of their product offerings
+Subscription offerings provide revenue streams to support new product development

 The Health Research Institute (PwC) analyzed the top ten medical device companies by revenues.
 These top players are broadening the scope of their product offerings and moving toward solutions.